 For a chic modern bathroom with all the trimmings, opt for muted greys, whites, blacks and neutral colours.
 Wood finished vanity units are also huge right now.
 You might think that incorporating neutral colours into a modern bathroom design is boring, but neutral coloured vanity units and contrasting tiled walls don’t have to be.
 In fact, calm neutral colours will allow for you to add a few bold elements into your bathroom design without the risk of your bathroom looking garish.

 Why Neutral Bathroom Vanity Tops Work Best

 Neutral or plain coloured vanity units for bathrooms are clean looking and timeless.
-For example, this floorstanding vanity unit and basin in anthracite grey can become a beautiful feature in itself when paired with a contrasting textured tiled wall– it all makes for a welcoming interior, which of course you want, as having a bath or a shower in the morning should be done in a space that you love and can function in easily.
+A minimalist neutral vanity can become a beautiful feature in itself when paired with a contrasting textured tiled wall– it all makes for a welcoming interior, which of course you want, as having a bath or a shower in the morning should be done in a space that you love and can function in easily.
 In contrast, a modern dark wood vanity can become centre stage when on a neutral backdrop, something which really helps relay the story of the bathroom design.

 50 Shades of Grey

 It’s no secret that grey bathrooms are trending at the moment.
 No longer the dull colour it was once considered, it’s now a bathroom colour that is very much sought after.
 When accessorising your new bathroom with glossy grey vanity bathroom furniture, you’ll be able to easily blend in a variety of designs, colours and surfaces, including textured dark stone brick effect tiles.
 Grey bathrooms are elegant and rich in style, and the best thing is that unlike other bathroom colour trends, grey will never age as a contemporary shade.